lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :sonarcloud-project-organization: SonarCloud project organization.
         (default: '')
     :sonarcloud-api-token-cred-id: Jenkins credential ID which has the SonarCloud API Token.
-        This one SHOULDN'T be overwritten as per we are standarizing the credential ID for all projects (default: 'sonarcloud-api-token')
+        This one SHOULDN'T be overwritten.
+We are standarizing the credential ID for all projects (default: 'sonarcloud-api-token')
     :sonarcloud-java-version: Version of Java to use for the Sonar scan. (default: openjdk11)
     :stream: Keyword that represents a release code-name.